Religious Observance Absence Letter Requests

 Some faculty may request that students procure an absence letter from the Office of the Dean of Students related to any class sessions missed due to the religious observance.
 This policy outlines the procedure that students should follow to obtain an absence letter.
 The policy attempts to strike a reasonable balance between accommodating religious observances of students and meeting the academic needs and standards of the University.

-Students should complete the Request for Accommodation for Religious Observances form should any instructors require an absence letter in order to manage the absence.
+Students should complete the Religious Observance Absence Letter Request form should any instructors require an absence letter in order to manage the absence.
 In order to best facilitate planning and communication between students and faculty, we request that students make requests for absence letters as early as possible in the semester in which the request applies.

 Whether you are a student or a professor, planning your semester is important.
-To assist in planning for any future conflicts, an interfaith calendar of primary sacred times for world religions is available here.
-Another version is available to import into your calendar in the following file formats:
+To assist in planning for any future conflicts, an interfaith calendar of primary sacred times for world religions is available at Religious Observances that Affect the Academic Calendar.
+Another Religious Observances webtools calendar is also available.

 Given the diversity of students who attend the University of Illinois, these calendars are not all-inclusive and are not intended to exclude any religion, sacred time, or days of religious observance.